 The City is working with Sydney Metro and Transport for NSW to agree on future street operations and public domain opportunities prior to starting construction of the Sydney Metro stations.
 The City will continue to work with Transport for NSW to modify the operation of the city centre transport system to enable the reallocation of street space from vehicles to people, places and plantings.
 This will be a critical enabler of this action.
-The focal actions will be:
+The City will advocate for:

-- Ensuring that WestConnex and the Western Harbour Tunnel result in a decrease of vehicles driving in the city centre and Pyrmont - Reducing bus layover around the Hunter Street precinct via through-routing services - Improving walking routes to Pyrmont Station - Developing the cycle network to and within Pyrmont - Reducing vehicle speeds.
+- Ensuring that WestConnex and the Western Harbour Tunnel result in a decrease of vehicles driving in the city centre and Pyrmont - Leveraging Sydney Metro, with interchanges available at new locations such as Waterloo, Sydenham, Five Dock, and Burwood North - potentially allowing the reduction of the number of buses serving the city centre - Reducing bus layover through more throughrouting and better levels of bus priority on corridors leading to the city centre (Action #13) - Improving walking routes to Pyrmont Station - Developing the cycle network to and within Pyrmont - Reducing vehicle speeds.